tjvantoll/kendo-docs/api/dataviz/stock-chart.md

 ### categoryAxis.maxDateGroups `Number`*(default: 10)*

-Specifies the maximum number of groups (categories) to produce when either **baseUnit** is set to "fit" or **baseUnitStep** is set to "auto".
+Specifies the maximum number of groups (categories) that the chart will attempt to produce when either **baseUnit** is set to "fit" or **baseUnitStep** is set to "auto".

 This option is ignored in all other cases.